Michael Hudoba, Assistant Professor, Engineering

-Michael spends much of his free time involved with different educational outreach programs, volunteering with different STEM educational programs throughout Columbus.
-In 2013 he teamed up with United Skates of America to develop a STEM educational program for school field trips to teach young students the connection between STEM concepts and roller-skating, which included traveling around the country to promote the program and help train other instructors how to teach the lessons.
-In his free time, you can find Michael at the movies or the bowling alley.
+Hudoba spends much of his free time involved with different educational outreach programs, volunteering with different STEM educational programs throughout Columbus.
+In 2013, he teamed up with United Skates of America to develop a STEM educational program for school field trips to teach young students the connection between STEM concepts and roller-skating, which included traveling around the country to promote the program and help train other instructors how to teach the lessons.
+In his free time, you can find him at the movies or the bowling alley.